GrassHopper1977/Morello_CHERI_Setup/README.md

 To work around this, unplug the USB devcies and reboot (you can execute a `reboot` from the MCC console).

 # Upgrading from V22.05 to V22.12
-To perform an upgrade I just went through a full installtion again.
+To perform an upgrade I just went through a full installation again.
 I updated the notes on Installing CheriBSD to reflect the V22.12.

 # Installing CheriBSD
 First we need to update the firmware on the Morello board.